AdobeDocs/analytics.en/help/components/dimensions/browser-width.md

 ---
 # Browser width

 The 'Browser width - bucketed' [dimension](overview.md) shows the width of the browser window, classified into predefined groups.
 This dimension is useful when you want to understand how wide visitors see your content.
-Understanding how wide your content is typically viewed can allow you to optimize content for viewing.
+Understanding the width that your content is typically viewed in can allow you to optimize that content.

-This dimension is different than screen width.
+This dimension is different from screen width.
 Browser width is the number of pixels within the viewable browser space, while screen width is the width of the entire monitor in pixels.
 If you would like to see the difference between these two variables on your own machine, open the browser console (F12 on most browsers) and copy + paste the following code into the console:

 ```javascript
 "Browser width: " + window.innerWidth + " pixels\nScreen width: " + screen.width + " pixels";